blackmann/blackmann.github.io/src/content/blog/this-is-stupid.md

 This is not to say the people of Nigeria are not going through hardship.
 But these few people remind them to keep trying; to keep caring about something.

 What I ask of us as Ghanaians is that, if you will, there should be something you care about beyond what you'll eat.
+This is the only form of leadership that brings actual change!